Kashish2201/TR102-Training-Diary/README.md

 ###  Reflections:
 KNN was easy to understand and gave clarity on how predictions are made.
 Confusion matrix added a new way to judge model performance.
 Finalizing the project made today’s session feel more real and focused.

-###  Case Study: Smart City – Ludhiana
-- Issues found: Traffic, pollution, semi-automated waste system
-- Discussed use of K-Means to classify city zones for improvement

-###  Reflections:
-Learning clustering through K-Means was easy to follow and fun to visualize.
-The Ludhiana Smart City case helped me see how ML can be useful in urban planning and real problems.